Shivamkumar09867/Bank-management-system/README.md

- step 1: you can download the file. step 2: you will open the folder in vs code. step 3: you will open the new terminal in vs code editor. step 4: you have write a give command "javac BankDriver.java" then compile the program after that you will run the program.
+ step 1: you can download a zip file. step 2: you will open the folder in vs code. step 3: you will open the new terminal in vs code editor. step 4: you have write a give command "javac BankDriver.java" then compile the program after that you will run the program.